rhdtownsend/mesa-summer-school-2019/source/maxilab.rst

 -------------------------------------

 As the next step, we'll add two extra columns to history output, to store the growth rates for the F and 1-O modes.
+Rather than storing the growth rates in units of per second, we'll use per year --- the latter is conceptially easier to work with (e.g., a growth rate of :math:`3\,{\rm yr}^{-1}` means the pulsation grows by 3 e-foldings per year).

 .. admonition:: Exercise